Generic name: aspirin, butalbital, and caffeine [ AS-pir-in, byoo-TAL-bi-tal, KAF-een ]

 Caffeine is a central nervous system stimulant.
 It relaxes muscle contractions in blood vessels to improve blood flow.

-Aspirin, butalbital, and caffeine is a combination medicine used to treat tension headaches.
-This medicine is not for treating headaches that come and go.
+Butalbital Compound is a combination medicine used to treat tension headaches.
+Butalbital Compound is not for treating headaches that come and go.

 You should not use this medicine if you have a stomach ulcer, severe liver disease, porphyria, a bleeding or blood clotting disorder, or if you are allergic to any NSAID.